About the Fee-Generating Model in Clinical Legal Education

 The MacCrate Report identifies a weakness in traditional in-house clinical education programs when it notes that they do not "duplicate the pressures and intensity of a practice setting."
 MacCrate Report 234.
 According to the MacCrate Report, even when students participate in in-house live-client clinics while in law school, it remains for the first employer to translate the importance of the skills learned into a "functioning reality."
 Id. at 235.
 Although the MacCrate Report refers explicitly to the skill of organizing and managing legal work, its view would apply to other complicated skills as well.

 The Chicago-Kent in-house clinical program far more closely approximates a real practice setting, because it is the concern with fees that creates much of the pressure and intensity that the MacCrate Report finds lacking.
 Obviously, in our setting, which has as its objective the teaching of reflective learning, our clinical students cannot - and should not - experience all the pressure and intensity of private practice.
 Although benefitting from an in-house experience with lawyers whose practice is more realistic because of fees, students must be protected from that pressure sufficiently to have the space and time for reflective learning.
-But because the pressures and intensity are issues which exist at least to some extent at the Chicago-Kent Law Offices, the students experience a model of lawyering they can adapt to their own practice settings.
+But because the pressures and intensity are issues which exist at least to some extent at the C-K Law Group, the students experience a model of lawyering they can adapt to their own practice settings.

 In no area is this more true than where issues of professional responsibility and ethics are concerned.
 Lawyers are constantly faced with the temptation to earn their fees at the expense of their clients' interest.
 For example, lawyers may do more work than is absolutely required if a client has sufficient funds and is paying on an hourly basis; they may settle and thereby assure themselves some fees and a speedier fee in a contingent case; they may cut corners when the fee has been fixed in advance.
 In their grossest form, these solutions are quite avoidable for the ethical practitioner.
 But in every practice these issues arise in subtle forms.